objcio/articles/2014-12-08-activity-tracing.md

 ## Breadcrumbs

-Breadcrumbs are used for what the name suggests: your code leaves a trail of labeled events while it executes in order to provide context in case a crash happens.
-Setting breadcrumbs is very simple:
+Breadcrumbs are used for what the name suggests: your code leaves a trail of labeled events while it executes in order to provide context across activities in case a crash happens.
+Adding a breadcrumb is very simple:

 ```
 os_activity_set_breadcrumb("event description");
 ```

 The events are stored in a ring buffer that only holds the last 50 events.
 Therefore, this API should be used to indicate macro-level events, like meaningful user interactions.

-Note that setting breadcrumbs only works in the scope of an activity.
+Note that this API only has an effect from within the scope of an activity: it marks the current activity as a breadcrumb.
+This also means that you can only do this once per activity, subsequent calls will be ignored.

 ## Trace Messages